Petticoat mottlegill (Panaeolus papilionaceus)

 Physical Characteristics of Panaeolus papilionaceus

 Panaeolus papilionaceus, also known as the Petticoat Mottlegill, is a delicate, small to medium-sized agaric mushroom characterized by a distinguishing conical to bell-shaped cap.
 The cap can range from 2 to 5 centimeters in diameter and typically appears grayish-brown, sometimes showing a paler hue at the center relative to the margins.
 Its surface is smooth and dries to a slightly wrinkled texture.
 As the mushroom matures, the cap may become flatter, although it rarely turns completely flat.
 A notable feature of the cap is its lack of a pronounced umbo (pointed center), which makes it subtly differentiated from similar species.
-This strain grows well in all in one mushroom grow kits as well as shoebox containers effectively.

 The gills of the mushroom are a defining trait, widely spaced and attached to the stem.
 As a member of the genus Panaeolus, its gills exhibit a mottled pattern due to the uneven maturation of spores.
 Initially gray, they become black as the spores develop.
 The stem is long, slender, and fragile, measuring anywhere from 6 to 12 cm in height and up to 0.5 cm in width.
 It maintains a straight cylindrical shape and is often slightly curved at the base.
 Often off-white to pale brownish, the stem may darken with age or moisture.
 There is no ring or volva present.